16 Sep 2022

 VINCORION is a technology company that specializes in innovative power systems for safety-critical applications, including generators, electric motors, and drives, gensets, power electronics, and hybrid power systems.
 As a partner to the civil aviation, security and defense, and rail industries, VINCORION develops and manufactures solutions tailored to its customers’ specific requirements on the basis of an in-depth dialog.
 A high-performance customer support team provides assistance and service to users of the company’s own products and those from third parties throughout the entire product life cycle.
 With approximately 700 employees at sites in Germany, and the United States, VINCORION generated revenues of approximately 145 million euros in 2021.
 For more information, visit our website www.vincorion.com and follow us on Twitter and LinkedIn.

 SFC Energy AG (www.sfc.com) is a leading provider of hydrogen and direct methanol fuel cells for stationary and mobile hybrid power solutions.
 With the Clean Energy and Clean Power Management business segments, SFC Energy is a sustainably profitable fuel cell producer.
-The Company distributes its award-winning products worldwide and has sold more than 55,000 fuel cells to date.
-The Company is headquartered in Brunnthal/Munich, Germany, operates production facilities in the Netherlands, Romania, and Canada.
-SFC Energy AG is listed on the Deutsche Boerse Prime Standard (GSIN: 756857 ISIN: DE0007568578).
+The Company distributes its award-winning products worldwide and has sold more than 65,000 fuel cells to date.
+The Company is headquartered in Brunnthal/Munich, Germany, operates production facilities in the Netherlands, Romania, Canada and India.
+SFC Energy AG is listed on the Deutsche Boerse Prime Standard and has been part of the selection index SDAX since 2022 (GSIN: 756857 ISIN: DE0007568578).